 - If you are visiting a resident who has been identified as a close contact, and is on transmission-based precautions (an individual with suspected or confirmed COVID-19), you may visit with this person only in their room.
 The resident and visitor must wear a face mask and physically distance from others at all times, regardless of vaccination status.
 Visitors may be asked to comply with additional personal protective equipment requirements.

 What is Valley Senior Living doing to prevent infections?

 All employees are being screened before their shift begins according to recommendations from Centers for Disease Control, the North Dakota Department of Health, the Centers for Medicare and Medicaid services, and the American Health Care Association.
-Screening includes temperature, COVID-19 related symptoms, COVID-19 contact and/or exposure screening.
-All employees are masking and wearing eye protection.
-We make every effort to observe permanent assignment of staff to a specific area within our care communities whenever possible.
+Screening includes temperature, COVID-19 related symptoms, and COVID-19 contact and/or exposure screening.
+All employees are masking and wearing eye protection, and residents are required to mask when receiving direct care and are asked to physically distance when outside their rooms.

 What is the plan for Valley Senior Living to communicate important information to both residents and families on a regular basis?

 Valley Senior Living is frequently communicating with families and loved ones of residents through email communication, or printed and mailed communication when email is not available.
 Our website and our dedicated hotline at 701.787.7551 are updated frequently.
 We are communicating new recommendations and guidelines with residents through social work/resident individual conversations as changes occur.